 Nursing facility visitors must wear a FFP2 mask without an exhalation valve at all times.
 In addition, access is only permitted to persons who can show either a negative POC antigen corona rapid test or a negative PCR test for the coronavirus.
 The test result must not be older than 24 hours.

 The critically ill and dying may be visited without restriction.
 However, increased protective measures for the protection of other residents as well as visitors and staff must be observed.

 Hospitals, clinics, and nursing homes

-In hospitals and nursing homes, visitors must wear a mask or other covering over the mouth and nose.
+In hospitals and nursing homes, visitors must wear a medical face mask.
 The same applies to patients and residents if they are not in their rooms or receiving visitors.

 Hospitals may carry out plannable admissions, operations, and procedures, provided that a return to crisis mode with increased capacity to treat COVID-19 patients can be implemented on short notice at any time.

 Hospitals, clinics, and nursing homes are required to draw up a safety and hygiene plan.